linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 efficiently today than in the past.
 It is not a smoke-and-mirrors financial

-structure that fraudulent companies have used to hide the true nature of their
+structure that fraudulent companies have used to hide the true nature of their operations.

-- perations.
 Although sometimes complex, real securitization generally takes

 place in regulated debt markets and with the participation of sophisticated